polkadot-developers/polkadot-docs/polkadot-protocol/basics/randomness.md

 They produce a unique result that can be quickly verified publicly.
 When combined with `RANDAO`, feeding `RANDAO`'s output into a `VDF` introduces a delay that nullifies an attacker's chance to influence the randomness.

-However, `VDF` likely require specialized ASIC devices to run, separate from standard nodes.
+However, VDF likely requires specialized ASIC devices to run separately from standard nodes.

 !!!warning
     While only one is needed to secure the system and they will be open-source and inexpensive, running them involves significant costs without any direct incentives, adding friction for blockchain users.